 Joseph Mwantuali earned his doctorate in French at Pennsylvania State University.
 Throughout much of the 1980s, prior to coming to the United States, Mwantuali served as a teacher, trainer and language coordinator at the U.S. Peace Corps Training Centers in Zaire and Burundi.
 He has written five books in French: Michel Leiris et le Négro-Africain, Paris: Nouvelles du Sud, 1999; Septuagénaire, University Press of the South, New Orleans, 2000, and L’impair de la nation, Yaoundé, Clé, 2007, Tell This to My Mother (novel).
 Texas: SBPRA (2013), and Le Discours africain à l’ère des exorcistes (“African Discourse in the Era of the Exorcists”).
 Panafrika/Silex/Nouvelles du Sud, Paris.
 2014.
 He also has written several articles on French and African literatures.

-He was named a knight in the Order of the Palmes Académiques by the French Ministry of Education in 1998, and promoted to officer in 2008.
-O'Neal directed the Hamilton in France program six times between 1986 and 2004 and has lectured at the Sorbonne and the Ecole Normale Supérieure.
+John O'Neal earned a doctorate from U.C.L.A.
+He was named a knight in the Order of the Palmes Académiques by the French Ministry of Education in 1998 and was promoted to officer in 2008.
+O'Neal directed the Hamilton in France program six times and has written extensively in French and English about 18th-century French literature and thought.
+His books include The Progressive Poetics of Confusion in the French Enlightenment (2011) and The Authority of Experience: Sensationist Theory in the French Enlightenment (1996).
+O'Neal's most recent edited books are The Nature of Rousseau's Rêveries: Physical, Human, Aesthetic (2008) and Approaches to Teaching Rousseau's Confessions and Reveries (2003).